telerik/winforms-docs/gridview/columns/working-with-columnchooser.md

 Listed below are the properties which control the behavior of the columns when used with the Column Chooser:

-__AllowColumnChooser__ - this property determines whether the Column Chooser is available in the template.
+__AllowColumnChooser:__ This property determines whether the Column Chooser is available in the template.
 By default this property is set to true for all templates

 #### Enable or Disable ColumnChooser